OpenEvalProject/evals/manuscripts/elife-72867/v2/manuscript.md

 As our primary question was how Sm methylarginine influences RI levels, we analyzed intron inclusion in our three candidate transcripts, GAS5 intron 9, ANKZF1 intron 9, and NOP2 intron 14 following transduction with Sm WT, R-to-A, or R-to-K mutants.
 With the R-to-A Sm mutants, we observed increased inclusion of all three RI (p<0.05) (Figure 5f).
 We also detected a significant increase in GAS5 intron 9 (p<0.001) with the Sm R-to-K mutants and a trend toward increased RI in ANKZF1 intron 9 (p=0.23) and NOP2 intron 14 (p=0.16).
 Thus, mutagenesis of Sm methylarginine sites increased RI in our candidate transcripts.
 The greater effect of the R-to-A mutants suggests that the charge of arginine itself may also play an important role in regulating RI levels.

-## CHTOP arginine mutants decrease RI
+### CHTOP arginine mutants decrease RI

 We performed similar experiments with CHTOP, in which we mutated 30 arginines present within the centrally located ‘GAR’ motif—the preferred PRMT1 substrate recognition motif—to either alanine or lysine (Figure 5g).
 This region of CHTOP has been previously shown to be required for PRMT1-catalyzed methylarginine (van Dijk et al., 2010).
 We transduced A549 cells with the constructs and performed RT-qPCR for GAS5 intron 9, ANKZF1 intron 9, or NOP2 intron 14.
 We achieved similar expression of the mutant CHTOP proteins when compared to the WT at the level of RNA and protein (Figure 5—figure supplement 1c and d).
 Interestingly, when transducing cells with the WT CHTOP, we noted a gross downregulation of the endogenous transcript (Figure 5—figure supplement 1e).
 CHTOP has been previously reported to control its own expression as part of an autoregulatory loop (Izumikawa et al., 2016).
 We did not observe this compensation with either the R-to-A or R-to-K mutants (Figure 5—figure supplement 1e).
 Consistent with the gel shift in CHTOP seen following MS023 treatment, we observed a similar change in the R-to-A mutant when compared to the WT or R-to-K mutants.
 Moreover, supporting a role for CHTOP methylarginine in Type I PRMT-dependent RI inclusion, in both R-to-A and R-to-K mutants, we observed decreased inclusion in GAS5 intron 9 (p<0.001) (Figure 5h).
 We also saw a trend toward decreased inclusion of ANKZF1 intron 9 (p=0.23 and 0.26) and significantly decreased inclusion of NOP2 intron 14 (p<0.0001) in the R-to-K mutant, but not the R-to-A mutant.
 Taken together, these experiments support that CHTOP methylarginine is involved in regulating RI levels.

-## PRMT-regulated RI are detained within the nucleoplasm and chromatin
+### PRMT-regulated RI are detained within the nucleoplasm and chromatin

 PRMT5 has been proposed to specifically regulate DI—introns that persist in poly(A) RNA but remain nuclear (Braun et al., 2017).
 However, direct experimental evidence—namely fractionation of subcellular compartments to identify the location of RI—has been lacking.
 To address the question of whether the RI in our data are nuclear and therefore DI, we first ran rMATS on publicly available ENCODE poly(A)-RNA seq from cytoplasmic and nuclear fractions of A549 cells (ENCSR000CTL and ENCSR000CTM, respectively).
 We observed an enrichment of RI within the nuclear fraction: 97% of significant RI events (FDR<0.05) had a +ΔΨ, where ΔΨ is the difference in Ψ between the nuclear and cytoplasmic compartments.
 We then intersected these data with the PRMT-dependent RI and noted that there was a significant overlap with both GSK591 (log2 OR 8.89, p<1e−300) and MS023 treatment (log2 OR 7.75, p<1e−300) when compared to all A549 expressed introns (Figure 6a).
 We also observed that GAS5 intron 9, ANKZF1 intron 9, and NOP2 Intron 14 were significantly increased in nuclear poly(A) RNA (GAS5 and ANKZF1 not shown) (Figure 6b).

 ![Figure 6.](https://cdn.elifesciences.org/articles/72867/elife-72867-fig6-v2.jpg)

 **Figure 6.:** (a) Scatter plot of ΔΨ for common RI in A549 nuclear/cytoplasmic fractions and GSK591 (left, green) or MS023 (right, purple) treated cells where ΔΨ=Ψ (Nuclear/PRMT inhibition)–Ψ (Cytoplasm/DMSO). (b) Genome browser track of poly(A)-RNA seq aligned reads for NOP2 in A549 cytoplasmic or nuclear fractions. (c) Western blot of cellular fractions following 2-day treatment with DMSO, GSK591, or MS023.
 DB71=Direct Blue 71 membrane stain.
 See Figure 6—source data 1. (d) RT-qPCR of RI or non-RI from cytoplasmic, nuclear, or chromatin fractions of A549 cells treated with DMSO, GSK591, or MS023 for 2 days.
 Data are represented as mean ± SD.
 Significance determined using two-way analysis of variance with Tukey’s multiple comparisons test; *<0.05, **<0.01, ***<0.001, ****<0.0001, ns=not significant. (e) RT-qPCR of RI (−) and (+) ActD relative to DMSO from cytoplasmic, nuclear, or chromatin fractions.
 Data are represented as mean ± SD.
-Significance determined using Student’s t-test; *<0.05, **<0.01, ***<0.001, ****<0.0001, ns=not significant.Figure 6—source data 1.Figure 6c.
+Significance determined using Student’s t-test; *<0.05, **<0.01, ***<0.001, ****<0.0001, ns=not significant.

 To validate that these RI remain nuclear following PRMT inhibition, and to further resolve their localization within the nucleus, we treated A549 cells with DMSO, GSK591, and MS023 and isolated cytoplasmic, nucleoplasmic, and chromatin fractions.
 We first confirmed the integrity of our fractionation approach by comparing the distribution of GAPDH, LaminB2, U1-70k, and H3 (Figure 6c).
 Whereas GAPDH was strongly enriched in the cytoplasm, LaminB2 was completely nuclear and distributed between the chromatin and nucleoplasm.
 Furthermore, U1-70k was nucleoplasmic, while H3 was only found on chromatin.
 This is consistent with results from previously published reports (Bhatt et al., 2012; Yeom et al., 2021).
 We next analyzed the cellular distribution of SNRPB, SNRPD3, and CHTOP as well as Rme2s and Rme2a.
 Interestingly, we observed an increase in nucleoplasmic and chromatin-bound SNRPB in cells treated with GSK591, with the majority of SNRPB located in the nucleoplasm (Figure 6c).
 A similar distribution was also seen for SNRPD3.
 When analyzing Rme2s across cellular fractions, there was a significant decrease in the cytoplasmic, nucleoplasmic, and chromatin fractions with GSK591 treatment and a slight increase in Rme2s signal with MS023 treatment that was most apparent in the nucleoplasm (Figure 6c).
 When analyzing the distribution of CHTOP across cellular fractions, we observed an enrichment in the nucleoplasm and chromatin; a migration shift toward a lower molecular weight with MS023 treatment was also seen in both fractions (Figure 6c).
 Furthermore, MS023 resulted in a strong decrease in Rme2a across all cellular fractions, while GSK591 treatment slightly increased Rme2a levels in the nucleoplasm and chromatin (Figure 6c).